Enable visitors to save and access their payment, shipping, and order information.

 You can enable customer accounts if:

-- You're on the Commerce Basic or Advanced plan , or you've subscribed to Member Areas.
+- You're on a Business, Commerce, Professional, or Premium plan , or you've subscribed to Member Areas.

 - You have SSL enabled with the preference set to Secure.
 For help, visit Getting started with SSL.